Wayne Cashman: Playing career

-Cashman was a member of Stanley Cup-winning teams, in 1970 and 1972, and scored twice in the deciding game of the latter finals against the New York Rangers, won by Boston, 3-0.
-He scored at least 20 goals in a season eight times in his career, doing so in four straight seasons when he also incurred 100 or more penalty minutes.
-His best season was in 1974, when he finished fourth in the league in points, played in the All-Star Game, and was named to the NHL Second All-Star team.
+Cashman was a key member of Stanley Cup-winning teams in 1970 and 1972, and scored twice in the deciding game of the latter finals against the New York Rangers, won by Boston, 3-0.
+Cashman had his first 20+ goal season in 1971 scoring 79 points in total that year.
+This started a streak of him scoring 20+ goals in four straight seasons from 1971-1974 when he also incurred 100 or more penalty minutes.
+In total he scored at least 20 goals 8 times throughout his career.
+His best statistical season was in 1974, when he finished fourth in the league in points with 89 (30 goals 59 assists) played in the All-Star Game, and was named to the NHL Second All-Star team.
+That year he joined his teammates Esposito (145), Orr (122) and Hodge (105) where they finished 1–2–3–4 in league scoring this was the second and last time in NHL history the season's top four scorers all played for one team.

 In 1972 he played for Team Canada in the first four games of the Summit Series.
 Before the final four games, at an exhibition game in Sweden, Ulf Sterner's stick got lodged in Cashman's mouth, cutting his tongue open.
 The injury required 50 stitches and kept him out of the rest of the Summit Series.

-He served as the captain of the Bruins from 1977 to 1983.
-When he retired after the Bruins were eliminated from the playoffs in 1983, he was the last active player from the NHL's Original Six era, just beating out Serge Savard, whose team was eliminated in an earlier playoff round.
+On January 21st 1973 Cashman scored his first career hat trick with all 3 goals coming in the second period of a 8-2 victory over the California Golden seals.

+During his career Cashman would get into many scraps on the ice, being known as one of the best fighters of his era throwing his signature uppercut.
+Along with being a playmaker Cashman also served as the Bruins policeman.
+In the age of "Big Bad Bruins," he was one of the biggest and baddest.
+If the opposition started to get confrontational with Esposito or Orr, Cashman would be the first to intervene.